Karthy Govender

 Karthy Govender is a commissioner for the South African Human Rights Commission.
-Karthy Govender, along with Commissioner Jody Kollapen are two Commissioners of minority South African Tamil ancestry.
-Karthy Govender is also an associate professor in the Law Faculty at the University of KwaZulu-Natal, where he teaches Constitutional and Administrative Law.
+Karthy Govender, along with Commissioner Jody Kollapen are two Commissioners of minority South African Indian Tamil ancestry.
+Karthy Govender is also an associate professor in the law faculty at the University of KwaZulu-Natal, where he teaches Constitutional and Administrative Law.
 He is also a visiting professor at the University of Michigan Law School.
 He has widely published in literature on Constitutional law.